 This is the story of a man who recently built a shed tiny house for only $1,500 in Orlando, Florida.
-If you’re tired of seeing $20k+ tiny homes, this is a relief, isn’t it?
+If you’re tired of seeing $20k, $30k, $40k, and $50k+ tiny homes, this is a bit of a relief, isn’t it?

 Rob Greenfield built his tiny house using 99% recycled/reclaimed materials.
 And in building his tiny house, he only created about 30 pounds worth of waste.